A

 ague).
 The aborigines of Peru and Ecuador had been using it for treating fevers

-since before recorded time (119; 918).
+since before recorded time (120; 937).

 Hermann van der Heyden (BE) authored Discours et Advis sur les Flus de Ventre Doloureux.
 It contains the

-first European medical reference to cinchona bark (Peruvian bark) for treating malaria (the ague) (1593).
-This remedy was also known as quina bark (contains quinine) and
+first European medical reference to cinchona bark (Peruvian bark) for treating malaria (the ague) (1625).
+This

-later as the Countesse’s powder and Jesuit’s bark.
+Countesse’s powder and Jesuit’s bark.

 Nicolas de Blégny (FR) and John Talbor (GB) popularized a

-treatment for malaria, the ague in
+treatment for malaria, (the ague) in

 England and France.
 Tabor became wealthy and famous yet refused to divulge his